-Nicole A. Strombom, J.D., M.P.H. is a first year doctoral student in the PhD in Public Health Sciences program.
+Nicole A. Strombom, J.D., M.P.H. is a second year doctoral student in the PhD in Public Health Sciences program.

 Research Interests: Legal Epidemiology, health law, health policy, health insurance, health care disparities, health equity, women’s health, and maternal health.